georgyorgy1/shinobubot_java/README.md

 Building from source:
 1. Clone the repository
 2. Open the project folder in NetBeans
-3. Add the Optional Requirements in the library
+3. Add the required libraries in the library
 4. Edit config.json (located in the files directory)

 To see the commands, type !cmds or !help.